OgarProject/Ogar/README.md

 ## What's new:
-* Added spectate walk through feature (use Space key in spectate mode to lock the current player or switch to the next one)
+* Added spectate walk through feature (use Space key in spectate mode to lock the current player or switch to the next one.
+Use key Q to reset into the normal mode)
 * Fixed cell-split order, now split-run works ok
 * A little performance improvement for split/eject
 * Fixed min mass to split/eject